 Today I want to address the concept of our plant-based homestead and answer some questions about this.
 As usual, you can watch the video below or read the post, the information is not all the same, but there is definitely some overlap.

-What is a plant-based homestead?
+WHAT is a plant-based homestead?

 A vegetarian homestead involves a focus on self-sufficiency and sustainability without using animals as a source of meat for food intake.
 On our farm, we do still use the eggs for food, and in the future may also add honey bees, but we do not have meat or dairy animals.
+A vegan homestead would not include any animal products whatsoever.
+Vegan homesteaders would also likely avoid having animals on the farm altogether, in an effort to advocate for animals being in their natural state and not being used as companion animals or pets.
+In some cases, vegan homesteaders may rescue farm animals or other animals and provide sanctuary for them; however, many vegans prefer to avoid having animals altogether, especially carnivorous animals, like cats, who need to eat meat to survive.

-Why a plant-based homestead?
+WHY a plant-based homestead?

-There are many reasons why a vegetarian homestead might be a better option for you, For us, it comes down to emotions and our desire to have animals as companions.
+There are many reasons why a vegetarian or vegan homestead might be a better option for you, For us, it comes down to emotions and our desire to have animals as companions.
 It also helps us improve our health by prioritizing plant-based options into our diet.
 In addition I appreciate the lessons of compassion that it teaches us, and will hopefully instill in our future children.

 It can also be less expensive and easier to focus on plant-based production instead of meat production.
 There is so much diversity in a garden, and if you are using organic, no-till methods, you really won’t need to “feed” your garden often.
 If you compost your kitchen scraps, you can create your own “feed” at little to no cost.
 There are no vet bills with a garden, and you can reproduce year after year by simply saving seeds.
 The final harvest of vegetables or fruit is much easier, and a whole lot less painful, which is the key for us.
 Of course if you live in a short season like ours, you do need to get creative with what you grow, and how you store it, which takes a lot of time and a whole lot of learning.
-These are just a few reasons why we started a vegetarian homestead.
+These are just a few reasons why we started a plant based homestead.

 What do we think about raising meat animals?